 It all starts in the beautiful city of Reims, which is worthy of the visit itself.
-From the awe-inspiring cathedral where king and kings were crowned for centuries, and the breathtaking Palace of Tau beside it to the colorful Musee des Beaux-Arts that guards 500 years of pictorial art.
+From the awe-inspiring cathedral where kings and queens were crowned for centuries, and the breathtaking Palace of Tau beside it to the colorful Musee des Beaux-Arts that guards 500 years of pictorial art.
 The city is lovely, but you know you’re here for the Champagne houses.

 The prestigious Veuve Clicquot Champagne house, made famous for the entrepreneurial spirit of the renowned widow, Barbe-Nicole Ponsardin Clicquot, is one of the most prominent estates in Champagne.
 It played not only a vital role in the region’s history, it’s still a leading house in both tradition and innovation.

-We’re talking about 24 kilometers of intricate tunnels, all 20 meters underground.
-Here the humidity and temperature are perfect for aging Champagne.
+We’re talking about 24 kilometres of intricate tunnels, all 20 meters underground.
+Here the humidity and temperature are perfect for ageing Champagne.

-Understanding the labor-intensive process that makes every bottle of Champagne special, from grape to bottle, really connects you with Champagne and everyone behind it.
+Understanding the labour-intensive process that makes every bottle of Champagne special, from grape to bottle, really connects you with Champagne and everyone behind it.